ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 {:pre: .pre}
 {:note: .deprecated}
 {:external: target="_blank" .external}
+{:step: data-tutorial-type='step'}

 # Creating apps from your own code repository
 {: #tutorial-byoc}
+{: toc-content-type="tutorial"}
+{: toc-services="apps"}
+{: toc-completion-time="30m"}

-If you have an application in an existing repository, you can use a blank starter kit to create an app record in {{site.data.keyword.cloud}}.
-Then, you can connect the app record to your source repository and your DevOps toolchain.
+If you have an application in an existing repository, use this tutorial to create an app record in {{site.data.keyword.cloud}}.
+You can start from the {{site.data.keyword.cloud_notm}} console or from any blank starter kit.
+After you provide the Git repo URL that contains your code, you connect the app record to your source repository and your DevOps toolchain.
 {: shortdesc}

-You can start from the {{site.data.keyword.cloud_notm}} console or from any blank starter kit.
-After you name your app and select a resource group, select the **Bring your own code** starting point, provide the Git repo URL that contains your code, and click **Create**.

-You can connect your existing DevOps toolchain or create one, and continuously deliver your app to the deployment target of your choice, such as Kubernetes or Cloud Foundry.
+## Objectives
+{: #objectives-byoc}
+* Create an app from your existing repository.
+* Enable your app.
+* Add services to your app (optional).
+* Deploy your app.
+* Verify your app.

 ## Before you begin
 {: #prereqs-byoc}